TT-Taiki/TT-Taiki/README.md

 Hello, I'm Taiki Komori.
 A Data Science student at UTS with a passion for transforming complex data into actionable business insights.

-* **Profile:** Engineering-trained data scientist with strong foundations in machine learning, statistics, and real-world problem solving.
+* **Profile:** Engineering-trained data scientist with strong foundations in machine learning, statistics, and solving real-world business problems.
 * **Master of Data Science and Innovation (MDSI)** student at UTS, graduating in December 2026.
 * **Current Focus:** Developing a regression model for Motor Vehicle Insurance premium prediction.
 * **Methodologies & Project Management:** Practicing Scrum and CRISP-DM, with formal training in Project Management at UTS College and ongoing self-study to drive data projects from planning to delivery.